js3050/sentiment_analysis/README.md

         4) Remove remove punctuations

    Tokenizer:
        TweetTokenizer chosen because it performs better than the others by taking into account emojis, etc.

    Stemming:
-        Stemming not done because it may destroy some of our features For example :
+        Stemming not done because it may destroy some of our features For example : Complicate (negative) nad compliment(positive) are stemmed to => comply

    Handling emojis:
         Emojis are very important and we replace each emoji with the text it represents
         example:
             :) is replaced with "happy"

    NLTK Stop words used:
         NLTK stop words would remove important features ex : mustn't, shouldn't, etc